reen967/portfolio-starter-kit/pages/posts/skills-taxonomies.md

 - Candidate #2 also has a Bachelor of Accounting from the University of Southern California (USC)
 - Candidate #3 has a Bachelor of Accounting from Southern New Hampshire University (SNHU)

 How do you determine which candidate is best suited for the position?
+There's no way to do this based on the candidates' suitability to the role, so you'd have to draw from irrelevant information (the university where they earned their degree) to reach a conclusion.

-They all have the same degree (Bachelor of Science in Accounting.)
+The candidates all have the same degree (Bachelor of Science in Accounting.)
 Candidate #1 and Candidate #2 earned their degree from the same university (USC) and Candidate #3 earned their degree from SNHU.
+Candidate #3 will likely be ruled out on the basis that SNHU's acceptance rate of 92.1% is much higher than USC's 12.5%, thereby it is a more prestigious university and must be better.
+This process uses the reasoning that prestige = competency.
+Not only is this reasoning flawed but there must be a better way.
+Other than the obvious inequity perpetuated by this type of reasoning, the employer misses out on identifying a candidate who may be much better suited to the role they are looking to fill.

-Employers will likely rule out Candidate #3 by comparing SNHU's 92.1% acceptance rate to USC's 12.5% acceptance rate.
-The candidates are evaluated on perceived prestige rather than the skills they have and the employer still doesn't understand the skills gained from a Bachelor of Science in Accounting from either university.
+Candidates are evaluated on prestige rather than competency and the employer still doesn't understand the skills gained from a Bachelor of Science in Accounting from either university.

-Let's say you had a bit more information about the programs.
-This is
+Let's say you had a bit more information about the learning opportunities the candidates undertook in pursuit of their degree.